mariaprotopova/BCI_aphasia/README.md

 # BCI_aphasia

 * data/ -- folder with the data (preprocessed data, epochs and graphs);
+* bci_classification_pilot.ipynb -- script with the initial trial of classification (new version);
+* functions.py -- script with functions for the preprocessing of the eeg data and to plot graphs (old version);

 ## How the model works:
 1) takes the raw data